akkikiki/diffuplug/dllm_plugin/README.md

 This project is licensed under the Apache License 2.0 - see the LICENSE file for details.

-Note: This plugin integrates with Diffulex (MIT License) and vLLM (Apache License 2.0).

 ## References

 - [vLLM Documentation](https://docs.vllm.ai/)